GregShiner/gregshiner.com/content/posts/nonagram_solver/index.md

 While this algorithm is quite simple, it's quite inflexible and won't work in many cases except for the initial blank line.
 It's important for the line solver to take into account the initial state of the line since the other lines that cross a given line may change the state of the line.
 Because of this, there are two cases that can cause errors when using the current algorithm:
-1. If there is an x in the initial state where any of the segments are being placed, it will fail.
+1. If there is an x in the initial state where any of the segments are being placed
-2. It will also fail if there are any filled squares where a segment isn't being placed.
+2. If there are any filled squares where a segment isn't being placed

 So we need to come up with a way to place the segments as far left as possible, *that accounts for the initial state of the line.*